fontysrobotics/AIS7_2022/Assignment1/README.md

 * Part A will be about getting acquainted with all tools / hardware / environments and deploying your first learning algorithms on relative simple datasets

+* Part B will be about analyzing and deploying machine learning on a more complex dataset

-* Part B will be about analyzing and deploying machine learning on more complex datasets as on your own generated dataset
+* Part C will be about analyzing and deploying machine learning on your own generated dataset

-Before you can start with the first assignment you should first setup your hardware, install the required software and follow some tutorials.
+Before you can start with the first assignment you should first setup your PC, install the required software and follow some tutorials.

 ![](https://hackster.imgix.net/uploads/attachments/1064985/_5jBZzuJXWT.blob?auto=compress%2Cformat&w=900&h=675&fit=min)